elevateforhumanity/fix2/HOMEPAGE_VIDEO_SCRIPT.md

 **Voiceover:**

-> "If you're running WRG, WIOA, JRI, or DOL programs, and you need more than just a course catalog — Elevate Connects is built for you.
+> "If you're running WRG, WIOA, JRI, or DOL programs, and you need more than just a course catalog — Elevate for Humanity is built for you.
 >
 > Schedule a demo today."

 **Text Overlay:**

 - "Schedule a Demo"
-- "elevateconnectsdirectory.org"
+- "elevateforhumanity.org"
 - Button: "Get Started"

 ---